smarie/python-valid8/docs/index.md

     - *Class validation*: one decorator `@validate_field` to add validation to class fields.

  * **Consistent behaviour**: all defensive mode entry points provide the same behaviour, raising subclasses of `ValidationError` in case of failure, whatever the diversity of failure modes that can happen in base validation code.
 The exception object contains all contextual information in its fields so as to be easily usable by a global exception handler at application-level, for example for internationalization.
+Moreover, the appropriate `TypeError` or `ValueError` base class is dynamically added to the resulting exception type.
 Consistency is also ensured by the fact that all entry points rely on a common `Validator` class.

  * **Highly customizable**: all entry points can be customized so as to fit your application needs.
 In particular you probably do not want users to see `valid8` exceptions and messages, but rather *your* exceptions and messages.
 This is easy to do with the two `help_msg` and `error_type` options.